-- Tap Keychain.*
+- Tap Passwords and Keychain.*

 Turn on iCloud Keychain on your Mac

-- Choose Apple menu > System Preferences.
+- Choose Apple menu > System Settings (or System Preferences).

 *On your iPhone, iPad or iPod touch with iOS 13 or later, or on your Mac with macOS Catalina or later, two-factor authentication is required to turn on iCloud Keychain.
 If you haven't set it up yet, you'll be prompted to update to two-factor authentication.

-If you can't turn on iCloud Keychain
+If you turn off iCloud Keychain

 iCloud protects your information with end-to-end encryption, which provides the highest level of data security.
 Your data is protected with a key that's made from information unique to your device and combined with your device passcode, which only you know.
 No one else can access or read this data, either in transit or storage.
-Learn more.